Facelift New York

-How a Facelift Works
+How a Successful New York Facelift Works

-- The incision for a Traditional Facelift starts at the hairline near the temples, moves around the ear flap and stops at the lower scalp.
+- The incision for a traditional facelift starts at the hairline near the temples, moves around the ear flap and stops at the lower scalp.

-- The Neck Lift incision starts at the temples, goes around the outer ear and ends in the lower scalp.
+- The neck lift incision starts at the temples, goes around the outer ear, and ends in the lower scalp.

 Dr. Slupchynskyj re-drapes the skin to smooth out the wrinkles, and then uses sutures to close the incision.
 In some cases, Dr. Slupchynskyj may remove or redistribute fat in the face, jowls and neck to achieve a smoother appearance.